libigl/libigl/tutorial/tutorial.md

 A quad mesh can be extracted from this parametrization using [libQEx](https://github.com/hcebke/libQEx) (not included in libigl).

-The full pipeline is demonstrated in [Example 505](505_MIQ/main.cpp).
+The full pipeline is implemented in [Example 505](505_MIQ/main.cpp).

 ## Anisotropic remeshing [506]

 Anisotropic and non-uniform quad remeshing is important to concentrate the elements in the regions with more details.
-It is possible to extend the MIQ quad meshing framework to generate anisotropic quad meshes using a mesh deformation approach.
+It is possible to extend the MIQ quad meshing framework to generate anisotropic quad meshes using a mesh deformation approach [#panozzo_2014][].

-The input of the remeshing algorithm is now a sparse set of constraints that defines the shape and scale of the desired quad remeshing.
-This can be encoded as a frame-field, which is a pair of non-orthogonal and non-unit lenght vectors.
+The input of the anisotropic remeshing algorithm is a sparse set of constraints that define the shape and scale of the desired quads.
+This can be encoded as a frame field, which is a pair of non-orthogonal and non-unit lenght vectors.
 The frame field can be interpolated by decomposing it in a 4-RoSy field and a unique affine transformation.
-The two parts can then be interpolated separately, using igl::nrosy for the cross field, and an harmonic interpolant for the affine part.
+The two parts can then be interpolated separately, using `igl::nrosy` for the cross field, and an harmonic interpolant for the affine part.

 ![Interpolation of a frame field.
 Colors on the vectors denote the desired